Skip to content

 Q: Built-in policies still blocking

 Custom policies override by package namespace.
-See policies.user.examples/allow-all-registries.rego for examples of how to override built-in rules.
+See the allow-all-registries.rego example in policies.user.examples/ for how to override built-in rules.

 Q: Changes not taking effect